 Ludwig van Beethoven is one of the most influential and most famous music composers of all time.
 Even if you can’t name any of his works or haven’t even heard of him, you will have heard some of his compositions throughout your life.
 Here are 12 interesting facts about Beethoven

-- Beethoven was notorious for his improvising skills before he lost his hearing.
-However, despite losing his earing, he still retained perfect pitch and continued to compose.
+Beethoven was notorious for his improvising skills before he lost his hearing.
+However, despite losing his hearing, he still retained perfect pitch and continued to compose.

-Do you know any weird, fun or interesting facts about Ludwig van Beethoven that you’d like to share?
+Do you know any weird, fun or interesting facts about Ludwig van Beethoven that we’ve missed?
 Let us know in the comments section below!